Here are a few of the more common questions and what not. Have a suggestion for the FAQ? Then please let me know.

-Most often practice consists of scrimmaging and drills.
-Occasionally a "chalk talk" is done.
+Most often practice consists of scrimmaging but occasionally drills and/or a "chalk talk" are done.
 If you have a topic you'd like covered "chalk talk" please let me know.
 Previous topics include: basic stack offense, defeating a zone defense, executing a zone defense, and "poaching".

 What do I bring to practice/games? <top>

 Will a practice or game be canceled due to weather? <top>